frosas/spotify-to-mp3/README.md

 ## TODO

 - Consider multiple artists songs
-- Distinguish internal errors from user errors
 - Filter Grooveshark results by artist, title and length
-- Split code in multiple files
 - It seems Grooveshark API fails after hundreds of calls
+- Accept tracks from stdin (instead of from a file)